History of The University

 The Jesuits restructured and strengthened Scranton’s traditional and pre-professional programs with an emphasis on the liberal arts, which are the foundation for every program at a Jesuit university.
 This emphasis is intended to give Scranton students an appreciation for all disciplines as they develop specific subject knowledge.

-The University has flourished under the Jesuits, growing from a primarily commuter school with fewer than 1,000 students to a broadly regional, comprehensive university with a total enrollment of approximately 5,500 students in undergraduate, graduate and nontraditional programs.
+The University has flourished under the Jesuits, growing from a primarily commuter school with fewer than 1,000 students to a broadly regional, comprehensive university with a total enrollment of over 5,300 students in undergraduate, graduate and nontraditional programs.

-On September 16, 2011, before delegates representing nearly 100 colleges, universities and learned societies from across the country joining nearly 2,000 dignitaries, students, faculty, staff and community members, the University conducted an Inauguration Ceremony for its 25th president, Kevin P. Quinn, S.J.
+On September 16, 2011, before delegates representing nearly 100 colleges, universities and learned societies from across the country joining nearly 2,000 dignitaries, students, faculty, staff and community members, the University conducted an Inauguration Ceremony for Kevin P. Quinn, S.J.
 Rev. Herbert Keller, S.J., served as interim president during the 2017-18 academic year.
 In July 2018, Scott R. Pilarz, S.J., began his second tenure as president of The University of Scranton.
 He is the 27th president of the University.